miayaaa/networking-rag-chatbot/README.md

 - If you're using PDF/text files as sources, place them in the `data/` folder.
 - The vector store (`chroma_db/`) is generated after running `fill_db.py`.

+## Example Questions

+Easy Question:

+What is a CNX score?

+What is the customer feedback for the customer in Auckland CBD?

+What's the call detail record for the Auckland customer?

+Harder questions:

+Which region has the highest bandwidth usage?

+How can customer experience be improved based on this report?

+What are the actionable insights to optimize network performance?